Ferns & Focus

 Selaginella uncinata is considered non-toxic to cats, dogs, and horses, making it a safe choice for pet-friendly households.

-Peacock Moss thrives in medium to bright indirect light.
-Direct sunlight should be avoided at all costs as it will quickly scorch the delicate fronds and cause the unique blue iridescence to fade into a dull green or brown.
+Give medium to bright indirect light.
+Direct sun scorches the delicate fronds and can turn the blue sheen dull green or brown.

 Common Issues